 "Biotech is a million dollar industry in New York State.
 This facility will have a tremendous impact in the Long Island economy as it continues to grow and employ people in the biotechnical and related fields.
-The tremendous expansion of Biotech at Stony Brook, Brookhaven and Cold Spring Harbor Laboratories is proof positive that this industry is critical to the future of the region." ceremony in itself is a good about affording [education] thing," said Keren Zolotov, Polity president.
-However, Zolotov said she found it upsetting to have Pataki and others like Senator Kenneth P. LaValle at the ceremony, since "they have not been friends ofstudents." "[Pataki] really has not been on our side for higher education .....
-Both the Graduate Student Employee Union and the United University Professionals came to the ceremony to protest.
-Tom Wehtje, a Graduate Teaching Assistant, said "It looks like "The groundbreaking he's here to make a statement and I'm hoping that he'll follow through.
+The tremendous expansion of Bictech at Stony Brook, Brookhaven and Cold Spring Harbor Laboratories is proof positive that this industry is critical to the future of the region."

+"The groundbreaking ceremony in itself is a good about affording [education]

+Polity president.
+However, Zolotov said she found it upsetting to have Pataki and others like Senator Kenneth P. LaValle at the ceremony, since "they have not been friends of students." "[Pataki] really has not been on our side for higher education and I'm hoping that he'll follow through."

+Both the Graduate Student Employee Union and United University the Professionals came to the ceremony to protest.
+Tom Wehtje, a Graduate Teaching Assistant, said "It looks like he's here to make a statement